 If you have an employee representative like a trade union official or health and safety representative, they can take up the matter for you.

-Ultimately you can make a claim to an Industrial Tribunal, or to the Health and Safety Executive for Northern Ireland.
+Finally you can make a claim to an Industrial Tribunal, or to the Health and Safety Executive for Northern Ireland.

 Where you can get help